cityofships/i-love-compute/README.md

 ### AMD quirks

 The `GPU_DEVICE_ORDINAL` environment variable can be used to whitelist some GPUs with AMD ROCr, Orca and PAL.
-Unfortunately, it whitelits the card (and blacklists all others) for every AMD OpenCL Driver so one cannot blacklist a GPU in ROCr to prevent a kernel breakage and get it working with another driver like Orca, so it's not possible to keep ROCr on one GPU while blacklisting another GPU on ROCr to use it with something else like Orca.
+Unfortunately, it whitelists the card (and blacklists all others) for every AMD OpenCL Driver so one cannot blacklist a GPU in ROCr to prevent a kernel breakage and get it working with another driver like Orca, so it's not possible to keep ROCr on one GPU while blacklisting another GPU on ROCr to use it with something else like Orca.
 See [ROCr#1624](https://github.com/RadeonOpenCompute/ROCr/issues/1624).

 No one GPU driven by the `radeon` kernel driver must be present in the system to be able to use AMD Orca or PAL with others GPU driven by the `amdgpu` kernel driver.
 See [#2](https://gitlab.com/illwieckz/i-love-compute/-/issues/2).
 Unfortunately, attempts to blacklist them using `GPU_DEVICE_ORDINAL` does not work.